Timu5/usbmacros/README.md

 ## How to use

-Install WinUSB driver using zadig for specific keyboard, after that keyboard will no longer be detected as input device.
+Install WinUSB driver using [zadig](https://zadig.akeo.ie/) for specific keyboard, after that keyboard will no longer be detected as input device.

-Download latest release from https://github.com/Timu5/usbmacros/releases
+Download latest release from [releases](https://github.com/Timu5/usbmacros/releases).

 Modify config.yaml to match your needs, especialy keyboard vendor id, product id and mappings.